sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

   var x, y, z=3;
 ```

+- No matter where you declare a variable and what you set it to, the declaration will moved to the top of its scope(i.e its function) and assigned 'undefined'.
+This is called Variable Hoisting, so its good practise to always declare your variables at the top of the scope.
+See http://jsfiddle.net/sjmcpherso/qHBUY/

 <h4>Boolean</h4>
 - Only 2 Boolean values true & false, although values of other types are also deemed either true or false.
 - "Falsey" values are false, null ,"" ,0 , undefined ,NaN.
 All other values including objects are "Truthy"